macmillan333/yaac_unity/README.md

 # Yet Another Asteroid Clone

-A work-in-progress entry to the [r/ProgrammerHumor hackathon](https://www.programmerhumor.org/Hackathon).
+An entry to the [r/ProgrammerHumor hackathon](https://www.programmerhumor.org/Hackathon).

 Play the classic Asteroid game with new features such as power ups, customization and (gasp) surprise mechanics!
 This game is so fun and addicting, once you start playing, you can never put it down!